 Last week, Automotive News published a thought-provoking essay by Bob Lutz about the future of personal transportation and the automotive industry.
 As you would expect, it has generated a lot of buzz both in and outside the business, so we thought we’d weigh in on the topic.

-Mr. Lutz is one of the industry’s legendary figures.
+For those unaware, Mr. Lutz is one of the industry’s legendary figures.
 He is what us car enthusiasts like to call a “True Believer.”
 When he was leading Chrysler, he championed an overhaul of the entire Dodge/Chrysler portfolio, the radical redesign of the Ram pickup, and the devlelopment of the Viper.
 It’s safe to say the Hellcat would not exist were it not for Mr. Lutz.
 His stint at GM helped revive flagging lineup.
-Cars introduced under his watch include the Cadillac CTS, Pontiac Solstice and G8, and the new Camaro.
+Cars introduced under his watch include the Cadillac CTS, Pontiac Solstice and G8, and the retro Chevy Camaro.
 He’s a former pilot in the U.S. Marine Corps Reserves who owns and still flies a L-38 Albatross military training jet at age 85.
 To say his credentials are impeccable is like saying water is wet.
 But that doesn’t mean he can’t be wrong.
 After all, he’s the guy who gave the green light to the Dodge Neon.

 There’s a lot to agree with in his essay.
 Autonomous vehicles are coming and will make significant inroads in the next 15 to 20 years.
 There’s no doubt that autonomy will begin in big fleets owned by companies like Lyft, Enterprise, and others, along with the trucking industry.
 The technology will simply be too expensive for most private car owners.
-Estimates vary widely to the additional cost of autonomous technology; we’ve seen anywhere from $10,000 to $300,000.
+Estimates vary widely to the additional cost of autonomous technology; we’ve seen anywhere from $10,000 to $300,000 per car.
 That’s problematic since consumers say they’re willing to pay a $780 premium for full autonomy.
-What consumers say and what they do are often two different things, but this is a huge gap too wide to ignore.
+What consumers say and what they do are often two different things, but this is a gap too wide to ignore.

 We are creatures who seek independence and crave convenience.
 The automobile gives us both – the cost of which is not insubstantial, but still every day people choose to commute into urban centers around country in private cars spending and average of 42 hours a year in traffic.
-High speed trains, busses, light rail, Ubers, Lyfts, taxis, and other options are available but each has its compromise and some level of inconvenience.
+High speed trains, buses, light rail, Lyfts, taxis, and other options are available but each has its compromise and some level of inconvenience.
 If there’s one thing that history has proven, it’s that Americans hate compromise and inconvenience.
-Private, autonomous vehicles will reduce commute times and can turn that into productive time, however, shared cars can’t take up all the slack if everyone who drives a private car today is forced to give theirs up.
+Private, autonomous vehicles will reduce commute times and turn it into productive time, however, shared cars can’t take up all the slack if everyone who drives a private car today is forced to give theirs up.

-Megacities like New York, Chicago, LA, San Francisco and others will be quick to adopt multi-mode transportation strategies that include a mix of modern rail (both high-speed and light), large bus, shuttles, autonomous car sharing services, improved bike and walking paths, and private cars.
+Megacities like New York, Chicago, LA, San Francisco, and others will be quick to adopt multi-mode transportation strategies that include a mix of modern rail (both high-speed and light), large bus, shuttles, autonomous car sharing services, improved bike and walking paths, and private cars.
 Undoubtedly these cities will adopt fully autonomous zones where driving will be banned.
 This will help ease congestion and allow for priority routing of emergency vehicles.
 The only challenge with autonomous fleets will be ensuring enough capacity for rush hour.
 Unless we completely change the way we work implementing remote office and flextime strategies, however, we will still have huge surges in traffic and autonomous vehicle use from six to nine A.M. and four to seven P.M.
 Creating fleets big enough to handle the surge will leave a lot of vehicles idle during non peak hours.

 The real challenge for the implementation of autonomous vehicles owned by ride sharing fleets, however, will come in suburban and rural areas.
 Common sense makes it pretty clear that farm and work vehicles for industries like construction are going to be very difficult to automate and share.
-Pickup trucks will be electrified as soon as battery technology improves because of the superior torque produced by electric motors, but programming your pickup to attach to a six-horse trailer and haul it over a dirt two-track to the back forty seems like a tougher nut to crack.
+Pickup trucks will be electrified as soon as battery technology improves because of the superior torque produced by electric motors, but programming your pickup to attach to a six-horse trailer and haul it over an unmapped dirt two-track to the back forty seems like a tougher nut to crack.

 As for who will own the autonomous future – tech companies, fleet companies, or car companies – that is yet to be decided.
 Each have their strengths and weaknesses.
 In the mobile phone analogy, Mr. Lutz sees car companies as the handset manufacturers and fleet companies as the networks.
 The value in the smartphone industry really exists in the ability of a company to capture and monetize data.
 If that’s the case, car companies are still in a good position.
 BMW has already implemented cloud-based data services that offer a tremendous amount of value to both owners, service providers, and retailers.
 OnStar tracks every GM car on the road whether it’s activated by the user or not.
 Unless the car companies are willing to give up access to that data, the fleets will have a tough time monetizing it.